Vyral/brandi-adkins/_posts/2019-09-24-buyers-are-you-following-the-10-commandments.md

 {% include youtube.html %}

-<center><em>Treat these 10 Commandments like scripture when you&rsquo;re purchasing a home.</em></center>
+<center><em>Treat these "10 Commandments" like scripture when you&rsquo;re purchasing a home.</em></center>

 &nbsp;

 When I’m consulting with a buyer, no matter if it’s their first or fifth home purchase, I’m always sure to go over the process and costs involved in great detail.
-Most important of all, I go over the 10 Commandments of buying a home.
+Most important of all, I go over the "10 Commandments" of buying a home.
 I understand no one likes to be preached at, but these are homebuyer musts as you move through the process.

 Without further ado, thou shall not: